nodejs/TSC/proposals/revised-governance.md

 Community Committee where the individual member representatives on the board share the Community Committee chair responsibilities.

-### This takes some power away from the CTC!

-Yes and no. The Core Working Group (or what we call the CTC today) would still have overall responsibility for nodejs/node for any aspect that is not specifically delegated to another working group (like Streams, for instance).

-For items that are under Core's responsibility, the Working Group would still retain the ability to make decisions following whatever process it chooses (likely no different than the process we have today in the CTC).
-However, for areas that have been delegated to other working groups, those working groups make the decisions, with any working group member having the ability to escalate any discussion/decision to `tsc-review`.

 ### It will take longer to get things done!

-I disagree.
-I shouldn't take any longer than it does today.
+It shouldn't take any longer than it does today.

-The goal is for working groups to be more empowered to make decisions on their own as much as possible.
-There will be less need to push decisions to the CTC and TSC and therefore less process around making decisions.

 ### This just means we’ll have more Working Groups!

-I disagree.
 Working groups will carry with them a certain amount of required process.
 Chartering a new working group would also require consensus of all the other working groups, which means that there would be a fairly high bar to adding a new working group.
 This would mean that the growth of the number of voting seats would be much slower and manageable than the current potentially